daniele-athome/hass-config/README.md

 * An unused 2012 laptop running Home Assistant and Rhasspy
 * ConBee II ZigBee USB controller attached to the laptop
 * Raspberry Pi 3B+ running Kodi
+* A cheap Android tablet as my control center
 * Google Home (used only as speaker)
 * Sonoff Basic flashed with Tasmota
 * Shelly One flashed with Tasmota